Why Ed-tech Startups Don't Scale

 ---

-I don't want to say that building a venture-scale, generational company in the education space can’t be done.
-Maybe someone will figure it out.
+At the same time, I don't want to say that building a venture-scale, generational company in the education space can’t be done.
+In fact, I think things may finally be beginning to change.

 It's just so hard that no one has yet.